Why study this course?

 Are you interested in working with people and local communities?
 Do you see yourself as a future leader?
 Are you looking for a fulfilling career?
 If so, this could be the course for you.

 Our Leadership in Communities BSc (Hons) degree focuses on social concerns affecting communities and individuals.
-This course is also validated by the Chartered Institute of Housing.
+This course is also validated by two professional bodies, the Institute of Leadership and Management and the Chartered Institute of Housing.
 London Met is also the first university to be a corporate member of Women in Social Housing (WISH), a network of senior professionals to help you network and boost your career opportunities.